Medically reviewed by Kristin Hall, FNP

 Because hair transplant surgery is generally considered cosmetic, it’s unlikely your insurance company will help pay for it.
 If your hair loss is due to an illness or injury, however, coverage may be possible.
 If you’re looking at hair transplant surgery, the best thing to do is contact your insurance company to see about your options for coverage.

-In addition to financial, there are physical costs to any surgery.
+In addition to financial costs, there are physical costs to any surgery.
 If you’re bandaged, you’ll need to be cautious when removing the dressings at home, as they can stick to the wounds.

-You’ll also experience swelling in the origin and transplant areas; your surgeon may give you steroids to lessen this effect.
+You’ll also experience swelling in the origin and areas of the scalp where the hair has been transplanted.
+Your plastic surgeon may give you steroids to lessen this effect.